KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

 “Trade size may also affect the accuracy of trade classification rules.
 Odders-White (2000) finds that the success rate is higher for large trades than for small trades while Ellis et al. (2000) find that large trades are more frequently misclassified than small trades” (Chakrabarty et al., 2007, p.
 3814)

+To further challenge our hypothesis and to validate the improvement by our new trade size rule, we conduct two subsample analyses.
+First, we evaluate the performance of our trade size rule separately for different locations of trade prices relative to the bid and ask quotes at the ISE.
+The results in Panel B of Table 5 show that the new rule works best for trades occurring at the ask or bid quote and improves the success to classify at-quote trades by up to 21%.
+Contrary, the trade size rule even deteriorates the performance to correctly classify outside-quote trades compared to the traditional trade classification approaches by up to 4.5%.
+These results are also in line with our hypothesis that market makers fill limit orders from customers at the limit price, set by the customer.
+Contrary, if the trade price is outside the bid-ask spread, this is an indication that a customer wanted to trade against a standing limit order of a market maker, but the size of the market maker’s quote was not sufficient, leading to a further price deterioration.
+As a second subsample analysis, we evaluate the performance separately for various trade size categories.
+Figure 1 shows average success rates for the different specifications of the quote, tick, LR, reverse LR, EMO, and depth rules after the trade size rule has been applied for different trade 8OptionMetrics recently started offering a product (“IvyDB Signed Volume”) that provides buying and selling volume information.
+Their classification is also based on the LR algorithm (see OptionMetrics (2020)).
+15 Electronic copy available at: https://ssrn.com/abstract=409847

+size bins.9 The cutoffs for the bins are calculated as quintiles and are measured in number of contracts.
+We show the overall success rates of the classification algorithms using our trade size rule and also calculate the change in the success rates compared to the same algorithms not using the trade size rule.
+The results show that our new rule works best for small to medium-sized trades and even leads to a slight deterioration of the performance for the largest trade sizes.
+This finding is in line with the hypothesis that limit orders placed by customers are more likely to be smaller trades.
+In contrast, large trades for which the trade size is equal to the quote size are more likely to be market orders in which customers want to trade the full depth of the market maker’s bid or ask quote.
+Given the results of the two subsample analyses, it would be possible to further improve the methodology of applying the trade size rule.
+In additional results, which are not tabulated to conserve space, we find that not applying the new rule for very large trades and for trades outside the bid-ask spread leads to small additional improvements of up to 0.4%.10 Due to the additional complexity, which is prone to a potential over-fitting regarding the cutoff between small and large trades, and also due to the results from the out-of-sample tests that show mixed results for these additional refinements, we recommend to apply our two new rules to all trades.